alexandair/entra-powershell-docs/docs/conceptual/entraps-versioning-release-cadence.md

 Planned updates to the Microsoft Entra PowerShell module are released on the first Wednesday of each month.
 These 12 planned updates per calendar year are in two categories:

-- **Major versions**: At most, four per calendar year introduces breaking changes.
-The first number in the version number is updated.
+- **Major versions**: In the event that a breaking change is necessary, a major version increment will be released.
 For example, version 1.6.0 to version 2.0.0.
+Major version updates will be released no more often than two times per year.

+> We may make exceptions to this policy for security or reliability issues.

 - **Minor versions**: 10 per calendar year that doesn't introduce breaking changes.
 The second number in the version number is updated.
 For example, version 1.0.0 to version 1.1.0.

 - **Experimental versions**: Every two weeks.
 Users can try out the latest versions without waiting for a full release by building the module from the GitHub repo.

-Before upgrading to a major breaking change version of the Microsoft Entra PowerShell module, we recommend testing the breaking changes in a non-production environment.
-> Before upgrading to a major breaking change version of the Microsoft Entra PowerShell module, you should test the breaking changes in a non-production environment.

-Unplanned patch versions can be released at any time to fix bugs and don't introduce breaking changes.
+> Unplanned patch versions can be released at any time to fix bugs and don't introduce breaking changes.
 The third number in the version number is updated.
 For example, version 1.2.0 to version 1.2.1.

 ## Breaking changes